Trafficking Risk in Sub-Saharan African Supply Chains

 POLITICAL INSTABILITY OR CONFLICT

-The Republic of the Congo scored a 93.4 in the 2017 Fragile State Index putting it in the “alert” category.
-The Congo’s score has been worsening by an average of 1 point a year every year since 2014.[37]
-According to Amnesty International, opposition leaders were arrested and faced violence following the most recent election.[38]
-The U.S. Department of State considers the Republic of Congo to be a “post-conflict society.”
-The final peace accord from the 1997-1999 civil war was signed in 2003, but political unrest continues.[39]
+The Republic of the Congo scored a 90.7 in the 2023 Fragile State Index putting it in the “alert” category.[54]
+The Republic of the Congo’s score worsened by an average of one point per year every year between 2014 and 2017 and has continued to decline.
+[55] According to Amnesty International, opposition leaders were arrested and faced violence following the most recent election.[56]
+The U.S. Department of State considers the Republic of the Congo to be a “postconflict society.”
+The final peace accord from the 1997-1999 civil war was signed in 2003, but political unrest continues, including a civil conflict in 2016-17.
+[57]

 LEVEL OF CRIME AND VIOLENCE

-The U.S. Department of State reports that the crime threat level in the Congolese capital of Brazzaville is high.[40]
+The U.S. Department of State reports that the crime threat level in the capital of Brazzaville is high, while there is a medium-threat level for political violence and a low-level threat for terrorism in the country.[58]

 STATE PERSECUTION

-Amnesty International reported that political opponents to President Sassou-N’guessoo face arrest and intimidation.
-Security forces have also been reported to torture those who dissenters.[41]
+Amnesty International reported that political opponents to President Sassou-N’guesso face arrest and intimidation.
+Security forces have also been reported to torture those who are dissenters.[59]

-The U.S. State Department reported that sex workers and gay men are targeted for arrest.[42]
+The U.S. State Department reported that sex workers and gay men are targeted for arrest and face harassment.
+[60]

-Refugees and migrants are frequently targeted in the Congo.
+Refugees and immigrants are frequently targeted in the Republic of the Congo.
 There have been numerous reports of immigrants being targeted for arrest by security forces.
 “Irregular immigration” was often the justification for the arrest, despite the refugee carrying valid identification cards indicating their status.
-Refugees from the CAR are targeted under the claim that because the war in the CAR has ended, they are no longer refugees.
-In some rural communities, refugees have been banned from farming.[43]
+Refugees from the Central African Republic (CAR) are targeted under the claim that because the war in the CAR has ended, they are no longer refugees.
+Various state decrees prohibit refugees and migrants from working in certain trades such as the public-transportation sector.
+[61]

 LEVEL OF CORRUPTION

-The Transparency International Corruption Perception Index scores Congo as 20 out of 100, where 0 signals “Highly Corrupt” and 100 signals “Very Clean.”
-Congo ranked 159 out of 176 on that index.[45]
+The Transparency International Corruption Perception Index scores Republic of the Congo as 21 out of 100, where 0 signals “highly corrupt” and 100 signals “very clean.”
+Congo ranked 164 out of 180 on that index.[63]

-The World Bank’s Worldwide Governance Indicators reported government corruption as a severe problem.
-The U.S. Department of State reported that there is a widespread perception of corruption.
-One avenue of corruption is the misuse of revenue from natural resources.[46]
-Freedom House reported that the State oil company is under the direct control of President Sassou-N’guesso which contributes to actual and perceived government corruption.[47]
+The World Bank’s Worldwide Governance Indicators reported government corruption as a severe problem, as the Republic of the Congo was in the sixth percentile for control of corruption in 2021.
+[64] The U.S. Department of State reported that there is a widespread 10 perception of corruption.
+One avenue of corruption is the misuse and diversions of revenue from natural resources towards private, overseas accounts.
+[65] Freedom House reported that the state oil company is under the direct control of President Sassou-N’guesso‘s party which contributes to actual and perceived government corruption.[66]

 Socio-Economic Risk Factors